100 Greatest NHL Players by Team

 The players that comprised the list represented 32 NHL franchises, including three that are now defunct.
 This list breaks down the 100 Greatest NHL Players by the teams that they played at least one NHL game for in their respective, illustrious careers.

-Not included on the list are players who suited up for a franchise’s World Hockey Association (WHA) team, but not their NHL organization (ex.
-Bobby Hull and the Winnipeg Jets), players that went on to coach NHL teams (ex.
+Not included on each team’s list are players who suited up for the franchise’s World Hockey Association (WHA) team, but not their NHL organization (ex.
+Bobby Hull and the Winnipeg Jets), players that went on to coach said NHL team (ex.
 Jacques Lemaire and the Minnesota Wild) or players who would later hold management positions with organizations (ex.
 Steve Yzerman and the Tampa Bay Lightning).

 The Detroit Red Wings led the way with 28 representatives on the 100 Greatest NHL Players list.
-In second came the Toronto Maple Leafs and New York Rangers, with 25 alumnae apiece.
-Finally, the Minnesota Wild were the only existing NHL franchise not to have a notable alum on the NHL’s list.
+In second came the Toronto Maple Leafs and New York Rangers, with 25 alumni apiece.

+The Minnesota Wild were the only existing NHL franchise not to have a notable alum on the NHL’s list.
+Additionally, the Vegas Golden Knights played their first game after the NHL revealed their top players and none appeared in a contest for them – so far.

 Anaheim Ducks (6)